Kendall Ross Bean: Piano Rebuilder and Historian

-Piano Rebuilder and Recording Artist at Fantasy Studios
+Recording and Rebuilding Pianos at Fantasy Studios

-Simultaneous to performing and composing, Bean began rebuilding pianos for Piano Finders in 1982.
 A relationship with Fantasy Studios as both recording artist and piano rebuilder began in 1985 and continued until this large independent recording studio closed in 2018.
 Bean rebuilt the Bill Evans piano, the McCoy Tyner, the George Winston piano and a 1952 Steinway D Concert Grand that were used for recording at Fantasy Studios.
 In 2018, Bean was part of a collaborative benefit album for KCSM (FM) titled Two Weeks Inside Studio D on which he performed Fats Waller's Handfull of Keys on three of the four Fantasy Studios pianos he had rebuilt and the sound engineer did a mystery mix of the three pianos in the same song.
 Over 60 artists recorded on the album, including contributions by George Winston, Allison Miller (drummer), Taylor Eigsti, Mimi Fox, Rob Dehlinger, Tammy Hall, and other Grammy award winning artists and San Francisco Bay Area recording artists who had recorded many albums in the studio over the years.
 KCSM (FM) featured the album extensively and raised over $300,000 USD for the station during their Feb 2019 fundraiser.